Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Introduction

-In the study of pseudoholomorphic curves the non-smoothness of the action of the group of diffeomorphism of the domain to the Sobolev spaces is emphasized by H. Hofer, K. Wysocki and E. Zehnder \cite{HWZ}.
+In the study of pseudoholomorphic curves non-smoothness of the action of the group of diffeomorphism of the domain on the Sobolev spaces is emphasized by H. Hofer, K. Wysocki and E. Zehnder \cite{HWZ}.

-We also remark that this issue is the reason why we work with $L^2_m$ space rather than $L^p_1$ space.
+We also remark that this issue is the reason we work with $L^2_m$ space rather than $L^p_1$ space.
 The proof of Theorem \ref{exdecayT} given in this paper does {\it not} work if we replace $L^2_m$ by $L^p_1$.
 See Remark \ref{Abremark}.

 We bypass this problem by specifying the function spaces of maps we use (which are Hilbert spaces) and explicitly defining the maps between the function spaces, e.g., the cut-paste maps entering in the gluing construction.
 Keeping track of the function spaces we use at all the stages of the construction, rather than putting them in an abstract framework or in a black box of functional analysis, is crucial to perform such a cut-paste process precisely in the way that the relevant derivative estimates can be obtained.
-It is also useful for the study of the properties of the Kuranishi structure we obtain, like its relationship to the forgetful map, to the target space group action and etc..
-(Note we use a Hilbert manifold $\text{\rm Map}_{L^2_{m+1}}((K_i^S,K_i^S\cap\partial \Sigma_i),(X,L))$ in Section \ref{subsecdecayT}.
-There we carefully ensure that the domain and target of the maps do not change.)
+It is also useful for the study of the properties of the Kuranishi structure we obtain, like its relationship to the forgetful map, to the target space group action and etc. (Note we use a Hilbert manifold $\text{\rm Map}_{L^2_{m+1}}((K_i^S,K_i^S\cap\partial \Sigma_i),(X,L))$ in Chapter \ref{subsecdecayT}.
+There we carefully ensure that the domain and {codomain} of the maps do not change.)

-There are several appendices which collects some parts of the proofs of Sections \ref{alternatingmethod} and \ref{subsecdecayT}.
-They comprise technical details which are based on some straightforward estimate that do not break the mainstream of the proofs.
-They mainly rely on the fact that for a given map smooth map $F : M \to N$ the assignment $u \mapsto F(u)$ for $u: \Sigma \to M$ defines a smooth map $L^2_m(\Sigma, M) \to L^2_{m}(\Sigma, N)$ if $m$ is sufficiently large.
+There are several appendices which collect some parts of the proofs of Chapters \ref{alternatingmethod} and \ref{subsecdecayT}.
+They comprise technical details which are based on some straightforward estimates that do not break the mainstream of the proofs.
+They mainly rely on the fact that for a given smooth map $F : M \to N$ the assignment $u \mapsto F(u)$ for $u: \Sigma \to M$ defines a smooth map $L^2_m(\Sigma, M) \to L^2_{m}(\Sigma, N)$ if $m$ is sufficiently large.
 The readers who have strong background in analysis may find those appendices something obvious or at least well-known to them.
 We include the details of those proofs only for completeness' sake.